Category : Uncategorized

 Vespers is an evening service, one that is very contemplative and prayerful, including readings, psalms and traditional hymns.

 Our Bible Study is led by Fr Andrew in the church office (best accessible via our back ramp).
-Having studied Ephesians, Mark and Acts, the second half of 2018 will be occupied by studying the Epistle to the Romans.
+Having studied Ephesians, Mark and Acts and Romans, the second half of 2019 will be occupied by studying the Gospel of John.

 What’s On: Saturday Evenings